selwynpolit/d9book/book/php.md

 ## Field mapping

 Here is the most convoluted way (Don\'t ask.)
-I could figure out to insert some additional instructions on a form upload field in a media entity.
+I could figure out how to insert some additional instructions on a form upload field in a media entity.
 It showed some interesting ways to get deep into the render array.
 This line: `$field_reference = &$form;` establishes a starting point for navigating the form's structure.
 By using a reference (`&`), any changes made to `$field_reference` will directly affect the `$form` array, ensuring that the alterations are applied to the actual form being processed.

 The loop below navigates through the form array to the specific field that needs modification.
 It does so by updating $field_reference at each step to point deeper into the form structure, following the path defined in the mapping.
 This dynamic navigation allows the code to reach any field within the form, regardless of its depth or location.